 What Is Music Therapy?

-Music therapy is a type of experiential therapy that is “a reflexive process wherein the therapist helps the client to optimize the client’s health, using various facets of music experience and the relationship formed through them as the impetus for change.”1 More simply, music therapy involves harnessing the qualities and experience of music in a way that addresses client-specific goals.
+Music therapy is a type of experiential therapy that utilizes music as the impetus for change.1 It involves harnessing the qualities and experience of music in a way that addresses client-specific goals.
 These goals are determined after an initial assessment and based on the therapist’s observations and input from the client or caregiver when applicable.

 Do You Have to Be Good at Music to Benefit From Music Therapy?

-Music therapy sessions include a variety of music-based experiences tailored specifically to the client’s preferences and goal areas.
+Music therapy sessions include a variety of music-based experiences tailored specifically to the client’s preferences and goals.
 A music therapist may use instruments, live music, and recorded music.
-The client may engage actively with music through singing or playing an instrument.
-They may engage receptively through listening to music.
+The client may engage actively with music through singing or playing an instrument, or they may engage receptively through listening to music.
 The music therapist could employ other non-music techniques such as additional forms of creative expression (visual art, movement, drama, etc.) or verbal processing.

 Many music therapists categorize music therapy experiences into four methods:1